infobloxopen/bloxone-python-client/src/anycast/README.md

 from anycast.rest import ApiException from pprint import pprint

-# Defining the CSP URL is optional and defaults to "https://csp.infoblox.com"
+# Defining the Portal URL is optional and defaults to "https://csp.infoblox.com"
 # See configuration.py for a list of all supported configuration parameters.
 configuration = Configuration(
     csp_url = os.getenv('INFOBLOX_PORTAL_URL'),